Route 2 Traffic Study

 • To provide a connection from the Town of Paradise to Route 2

-• The interchange could also potentially accommodate a new roadway connection extending south to the Paddy’s Pond interchange
+• potentially accommodating a new roadway connection extending south to the Paddy’s Pond interchange

 Harbourside’s Role

-Trips generation rates were developed by HTC for the years 2020 and 2030 based on a series of stakeholder interviews with various municipalities and Oceanex Inc. The trips were entered as new zones in the City of St. John’s 2025 VISUM models, which was used to distribute the traffic associated with the growth scenarios.
+Trips generation rates were developed by Harbourside Transportation for the years 2020 and 2030 based on a series of stakeholder interviews with various municipalities and Oceanex Inc. The trips were entered as new zones in the City of St. John’s 2025 VISUM models, which was used to distribute the traffic associated with growth scenarios.

-HTC tested several different configurations of the interchange under the traffic volumes associated with growth projections that were made to the years 2020 and 2030.
-In total, traffic volumes were obtained for 14 different analysis scenarios involving the AM and PM peak hour conditions, growth projections to the years 2020 and 2030, and 4 different road network configurations.
+Harbourside Transportation Consultants tested several different configurations of the interchange under the traffic volumes associated with growth projections that were made to the years 2020 and 2030.
+In total, traffic volumes were obtained for fourteen (14) different analysis scenarios involving the AM and PM peak hour conditions, growth projections to the years 2020 and 2030, and four (4) different road network configurations.

 Previous